 Experts worldwide have identified climate change as the greatest health challenge of the 21st century.
 There is growing evidence that climatic changes also favour the emergence, recurrence and spread of infectious diseases.
 However, the full extent of this worrying development is still insufficiently investigated.
-In a recent study, researchers analysed the literature and found that 58 per cent of infectious diseases facing humanity worldwide seem to have been exacerbated at some point by climatic hazards such as greenhouse emissions in various ways, especially in terms of their spread and severity.
+In a study from 2022, researchers analysed the literature and found that 58 per cent of infectious diseases facing humanity worldwide seem to have been exacerbated at some point by climatic hazards such as greenhouse emissions in various ways, especially in terms of their spread and severity.

 Another study published in Nature used simulations to show how climate change could alter the geographical ranges of more than 3000 mammal species and the viruses they carry by the year 2070.
 The researchers found that new encounters between mammal species will increasingly occur, for example due to migration to cooler areas, increasing the risk of novel diseases spreading.
 The findings thus suggest that climate change could become the most important factor in cross-species transmission of viruses by 2070.